oe4dns/tootgroup.py/README.md

 4. tootgroup.py will ask you for all needed setup information and try to get it right by connecting with the Mastodon server.
 If it cannot do so, it will tell you and you can try again.
 When successful, tootgroup.py will write the configuration to its .conf file and read it from there next time you run the script.
 Every successful run will print an according message to the command line.

+5. If you want to set up tootgroup.py for more than one group, you can run it again while specifying the "--user username" flag.
+It will then generate an independent configuration that will be read every thime you call tootgroup.py with this user.
+If you don't specify any user, the user "default" will be created and used.

-5. Test the funcionality by sending direct messages and "!@mentions" to your group while manually running tootgroup.py.
+6. Test the funcionality by sending direct messages and "!@mentions" to your group while manually running tootgroup.py.
 See if everything works as expected.
 If it does, you can run the script periodically via cron and enjoy groop-tooting!

-    Here an example for a crontab entry that runs tootgroup.py every two minutes:
+    Here is an example for a crontab entry that runs tootgroup.py every two minutes:

-    `*/2 * * * * cd /home/username/bin/ && python3 tootgroup.py`
+    `*/2 * * * * cd /home/username/bin/ && python3 tootgroup.py --user default`